myacorn/myacorn.github.io/books.rst

 * Donaldson & Scheffler - Room on the Broom
 * Dylan - Man Gave Names To All The Animals
 * Grahame - The Wind in the Willows
+* Hargreaves - Mr Impossible and the Easter Egg Hunt
+* Hargreaves - My Mummy and Me
 * Harry - Snow Bunny’s Christmas Gift
 * Harry - Snow Bunny’s Christmas Wish
 * Johnson & Irving - When I am Big